albertowd/live-telemetry/README.md

 * <span style="color:red">red</span> — past peak RPM but still above 99.5%
 * <span style="color:green">green</span> — at or above 99.5% (the shift hint, though sometimes you should hold)

 Predicting the *true* optimal shift point would require knowing the next-gear RPM after the shift, which AC doesn't expose, so the heuristic targets the >99.5% / pre-redline window.

-The HP value displayed alongside is `hp = power(rpm) * (1 + boost)`.
+The HP value displayed alongside is `hp = power(rpm) * (1 + boost) + kers_deploy_kw * 1.341`.
+The first term is the legacy ICE figure; the second is the live electric contribution — only added while `kers_charge` is actually falling (real energy leaving the battery, regardless of whether the driver pressed a KERS button or the MCU triggered the deploy itself). `kers_deploy_kw` is EMA-smoothed (α=0.3, ~30 ms half-life at AC's 100 Hz update) so the per-frame `kers_charge` quantisation step doesn't flicker the readout — at the cost of a short tail when deploy stops.

 Boost bar:

 * <span style="color:white">white</span> — boost below 90% of session-max
 * <span style="color:green">green</span> — boost at or above 90%

+Battery bar (KERS hybrids only — auto-hidden on pure-ICE cars, see the `BatteryBar` toggle in [Available options](#available-options)).
+Stacks above the boost bar; the fill width tracks `kers_charge` and the label shows `BAT X / Y kJ` when AC publishes `static.kersMaxJ`, otherwise the SoC percentage:

+* <span style="color:green">green</span> — SoC above 50%
+* <span style="color:yellow">yellow</span> — SoC 20% – 50%
+* <span style="color:red">red</span> — SoC below 20%

+Hybrid detection runs at runtime (in `AUTO` mode): AC1 spawns `kers_charge = 1.0` on plenty of pure-ICE cars and many hybrid mods leave `static.kersMaxJ` at 0, so a static gate would either paint a stuck-full bar on every road car or miss real hybrids.
+Instead the bar starts hidden and latches visible the first frame it sees actual battery activity — `kers_charge` moving from its spawn value or the throughput counter (`kers_current_kj`) ticking.
+Pure-ICE cars never trigger either signal so the bar stays hidden permanently.

 ### Wheel Window